-In order to achieve the highest accuracy of your system and maximize its productivity, we highly recommend that your Coordinate Measuring Machine should only be serviced by factory/OEM trained engineers with at least 10 years of CMM calibration experience and a full understanding of the Six Degrees of Freedom
+In order to achieve the highest accuracy of your system and maximize its productivity, it is highly recommend that your Coordinate Measuring Machine should only be serviced by factory/OEM trained engineers with at least 10 years of CMM service experience, as it is highly critical to have a full understanding of the correlation of the Six Degrees of Freedom.

 Nationwide Calibration Services are offered for these Hexagon M.I.™/ Hexagon Metrology™ Leitz and former Brown&Sharpe® CMM Models, that utilize Quindos™ or PC-DMIS™ measuring software: